HilayMehta/ColdEmailOutreachAgent-n8n-/README.md

-# ColdEmailOutreachAgent-n8n-

-This project automates the process of sending personalized outreach emails to multiple contacts using **n8n**, **Google Sheets**, and the **Gmail API**.
-It generates customized messages with an LLM, attaches a resume, and updates the Google Sheet to track which contacts have already been emailed.
+# Job Search Email Outreach Agentic Workflow -n8n

+This project is an agentic workflow built with n8n to automate personalized cold emails for job search outreach.
+It reads founder or recruiter details from a Google Sheet, uses an AI model to customize a pre-defined email template for each contact, and sends the emails automatically through Gmail.
+After each email is sent, the workflow updates the Google Sheet to track who has been contacted, making the entire process efficient, personalized, and fully automated.

 ---

-## 🧩 Features
+## Features

-- Pulls contact data (name, title, company, LinkedIn, etc.) directly from Google Sheets.
+- Pulls contact details (name, title, company, LinkedIn profile, etc.) directly from **Google Sheets**.
-- Uses an LLM (OpenAI API for now) to craft tailored outreach messages.
-- Randomly selects a specified number of people each run to avoid spamming.
+- Based on user input, filters and selects a set number of contacts for each run.
+- Uses an **LLM (OpenAI API)** to generate personalized email messages one by one.
-- Sends emails automatically via Gmail with your attached resume.
+- Sends emails automatically through **Gmail** with attached resume.
-- Updates the Google Sheet to mark each contact as “Email Sent.”
+- Updates the **Google Sheet** to mark each contact as “Email Sent.”
-- Fully customizable and easily extendable to other workflows or APIs.
+- Fully automated, modular, and easy to extend for other outreach workflows or APIs.

 ---